-This substantial amendment recognizes and responds to the August 14th Federal Register Notice directive to be reviewed for consistency with Puerto Rico's 12- and 24-month economic and disaster Recovery Plan, required by Section 21210 of Public Law 115-123, Puerto Rico's fiscal plan, and CDBG-DR eligibility.
+This Nonsubstantial Amendment incorporates the Substantial Amendment 1 in which PRDOH recognized and responded to the August 14, 2018 Federal Register Notice, 83 FR 40314, directive to be reviewed for consistency with Puerto Rico's 12- and 24-month economic and disaster Recovery Plan, required by Section 21210 of Public Law 115-123, Puerto Rico's Fiscal Plan, and CDBG-DR eligibility.
 In each of the programs and initiatives presented in Planning, Economic Development, Housing, and Infrastructure, the related courses of action from the Recovery Plan are identified.